backprop64/slurm_directory_search/README.md

 - `cpus_per_task`: Number of CPUs per task.
 - `time`: Maximum time for each job.
 - `mem`: Memory allocation per job.
-- `conda_env`: Name of the conda environment to activate.
+- `conda_env`: Name of the Conda environment to activate.
-- `conda_lib_path`: Path to conda's `lib` directory.
+- `conda_lib_path`: Path to Conda's `lib` directory.
 - `keywords`: List of keywords to search for in files.

 ### Running The Scripts

-0. Fill in the SLURM configuration file as described above.
+1. Fill in the SLURM configuration file as described above.
-1. Navigate to the project directory and activate the enviornment:
+2. Navigate to the project directory and activate the environment:

     ```sh
     cd path/to/slurm_directory_search
     conda activate slurm_search
     ```

-2. (Optional) Use `split_up_directories.py` to create a list of directories that step 3 will parallelize over.
+3. (Optional) Use `split_up_directories.py` to create a list of directories that step 3 will parallelize over.

     The `split_up_directories.py` script can be used to create a list of directories (one job will be launched per directory).
 The script searches the directory tree to a specified depth, collecting all directories into an output file, and saves files with the relevant keywords along the way.
 You can also use it to count the number of directories that would be saved.